Aswin-786/Attendance-Management-System/README.md

 - Approving or rejecting leave requests.
 - Viewing staff attendance in graphical charts.
 - Generating staff attendance report
+- Filtering the reports according to the month
 - Logout functionality.

 ## Deployment